 Warranted Persons: The Distributor and Trader must each ensure that any person that it engages to carry out any activity related to Energising, De-energising, and Decommissioning an ICP that requires work on the Network, or performing any other work on the Network, is a Warranted Person.

-Medically dependent and vulnerable Customers: The Distributor and the Trader must comply with any guidelines issued by the Electricity Authority relating to medically dependent Customers or vulnerable Customers.
+Medically dependent and vulnerable Customers: The Distributor and the Trader must comply with the requirements of the Code relating to medically dependent Customers or vulnerable Customers (if any).

 Unmetered Load: If the Network includes 1 or more ICPs across which Unmetered Load is shared for which the Trader is responsible: